On the Incompatibility of Special Relativity and Quantum Mechanics: Introduction

 While the general considerations sketched above are enough to conclude that an inconsistency is lurking at the core of contemporary physics, the most famous and debated example of an argument providing a specific example -- insofar as it derives from quantum mechanics the existence of superluminal causal influences -- is that published by Einstein, Podolsky and Rosen in 1935 (the EPR paper, \cite{epr}).
 One of the reasons this argument deserves the special attention it has increasingly, though by no means unanimously,\footnote{For instance, Pais in his famous 1982 Einstein biography severely downplayed its importance, revealing a remarkable bias in his historical judgment: ``The conclusion [of the EPR paper] has not affected subsequent developments in physics, and it is doubtful that it ever will'' (\cite{pai82}, p.
 456).} received in the last half-century, is that it does not hinge on a comparison of what is observed in relatively moving inertial frames, or on `relativistic' speeds of either particles or apparatuses, since the whole stage may be thought of as set in what Einstein in \cite{ei05} called a ``stationary system'' ({\sl ruhende System}).
 Therefore it is hard to conceive how a `relativistic upgrading' of quantum mechanics might even come close to solving the difficulty.
 One option would have been to wait until what was formerly an imaginary experiment transformed into a real world experiment.
 In fact an important amount of work in the foundations of quantum mechanics has gone into designing and performing experiments mimicking the EPR setting.
-While the {\sl experimental} issue cannot yet be considered as closed (\cite{sal08}, \cite{hb15}, \cite{wi14}, \cite{wi15}, \cite{as15}), there are still many authors, as we shall see, supporting unwarranted or mistaken opinions on what should by now be considered settled {\sl logical} issues.
+While the {\sl experimental} issue cannot yet be considered as closed \cite{sal08,hb15,wi14,wi15,as15}, there are still many authors, as we shall see, supporting unwarranted or mistaken opinions on what should by now be considered as settled {\sl logical} issues.
+However, it is necessary to warn the reader that the controversy on the interpretation of quantum mechanics is still very much open, and even what can be held as `orthodoxy' is far from unambiguous.\footnote{As Steven Weinberg appropriately remarked in 2017: ``It is a bad sign that those physicists today who are most comfortable with quantum mechanics do not agree with one another about what it all means'' \cite{wein}.
+This is also clear from comparing the published comments by other physicists \cite{wein1}.} Since the very same claim may be treated by some authors as `well-known' and by others as `outright wrong', I have abounded in explicit quotations, and tried to be as clear as possible on the assumptions of my arguments.